AndreasNilsson123/driftFX-modified/efxclipse-drift-master/README.md

+# Modification Notice

+This repository have made minor changes, by excluding the information printout statements during initialization of OpenGL context, for the [https://github.com/eclipse-efx/efxclipse-drift](https://github.com/eclipse-efx/efxclipse-drift) project which is distributed under the Eclipse
+Public Licenese 2.0.
+A note has been left in the altered files

+#### Affected Files
+ * src/main/cpp/driftgl/win32/DriftGL_wgl.cpp

 # DriftFX - The Direct Rendering Infrastructure for JavaFX

 DriftFX allows you to render any OpenGL content directly into JavaFX nodes.